w6teran/AWS-Training/README.md

 # Cloud & Containers Training
-This is the repository for the Cloud & Containers Training
+This is the repository for the AWS Training part of Cloud & Containers Training

-All the material needed will be posted here
+All the necessary materials needed will be posted here.

 Please follow the next steps:
-1. Inside Labs-Files Folder open the Credentials file
+1. Go Inside Labs-Files Folder and open the Credentials file
-2. Look for your name and password, then open the console link
+2. Look for your name and password, then open the console link of AWS
 3. Change your password following the next Password Policy Guidelines

 - Minimum password length is 8 characters